 You have to setup up your game one more time.
 The page loading speed has always been a requirement to load as quickly as possible.
-This new factor will require a little more attention to the size of images, what includes are loading, and other factors that slow a site down.
-Good news is there are solutions to improve page loading speed.
+This new factor will require a little more attention to the size of images, which includes are loading, and other factors that slow a site down.
+The good news is there are solutions to improve page loading speed.

 - Fix large file issues - Replace with smaller file sizes.